German retail body sees 2015 sales up by 1.5 percent

-BERLIN German retail sales will climb by 1.5 percent in nominal terms to around 466 billion euros ($527 billion) this year after increasing by 1.9 percent in 2014, Germany's HDE retail association said on Friday.
+BERLIN German retail sales will climb by 1.5 percent in nominal terms to around 466 billion euros (350.25 billion pounds) this year after increasing by 1.9 percent in 2014, Germany's HDE retail association said on Friday.

-HDE said consumers were likely to benefit from a strong labor market and rising wages, while they also had little incentive to save due to low interest rates.
+HDE said consumers were likely to benefit from a strong labour market and rising wages, while they also had little incentive to save due to low interest rates.

 German consumer sentiment surged to its highest level in more than 13 years heading into February, a survey showed on Wednesday, as lower oil prices meant shoppers in Europe's largest economy had more spare cash.